-The three schools featured below include the Oregon Health and Science University, the University of California in Los Angeles and the University of Pennsylvania in Philadelphia, an Ivy League institution founded by Benjamin Franklin.
-Each of the three schools offers undergraduate and graduate programs ranging from a bachelor's to a doctoral degree; students at the Oregon Health and Science University can also pursue an Associate of Applied Science (A.A.S.) transfer program.
+The three schools featured below include the Oregon Health and Science University, the University of California in Los Angeles and the University of Pennsylvania in Philadelphia.
+Each of the three schools offers undergraduate and graduate programs ranging from bachelor's to doctoral degrees.
+Students at the Oregon Health and Science University can also pursue an Associate of Applied Science (A.A.S.) transfer program.

 1. Oregon Health and Science University in Portland, OR

-In 2011, the Oregon Health and Science University (OHSU) ranked seventh in nursing on U.S. News & World Report's list of best graduate schools, with its programs for family nurse practitioners and gerontological or geriatric nurse practitioners placing in the top ten for those specialties.
+The Oregon Health and Science University (OHSU) has graduate programs for both family nurse practitioners and gerontological or geriatric nurse practitioners.
 OHSU also serves as a training clinic and research center in many medical-related fields, with nursing as one of its specialties.
 The university offers a pre- and post-A.A.S. transfer program for aspiring nurses seeking a Bachelor of Science in Nursing (BSN).
 The school also offers an accelerated and traditional 4-year BSN program and a Registered Nurse (RN) to BSN program.

 2. University of Pennsylvania in Philadelphia, PA